Residential Schools Missing Children Community Support Fund

 Mental health support

-The Hope for Wellness Help Line offers immediate help 24 hours a day, 7 days a week to all Indigenous peoples across Canada, by telephone and by online chat.
+The Hope for Wellness Help Line offers immediate help 24 hours a day, 7 days a week to all Indigenous Peoples across Canada, by telephone and by online chat.

 The Indian Residential Schools Resolution Health Support Program provides mental health, emotional and cultural support services to eligible former Indian residential school students and their families.